-The carrying amount of the financial assets furnished as collateral totalled € 121 thousand as at 31 December 2020 (previous year: € 18 thousand).
+The carrying amount of the financial assets furnished as collateral totalled \in 121 thousand as at 31 December 2021 (previous year: \in 121 thousand).
 This chiefly relates to security deposits.

 On 15 December 2020, ecotel was informed by the responsible tax office (control notification) that the input tax deduction from incoming invoices of an individual material supplier it to be retroactively denied.
 The reason given was a special sales tax audit at this supplier.
-The total amount of the sales tax input deduction in question amounts to \leqslant 3.7 million.
-In view of the existing documentation and information and with the opinions of external experts, ecotel estimates that the risk of an outflow of resources with sales tax at the above level at considerably under 50 %.
-In the unlikely case of a legally binding repayment obligation, ecotel would have not only the retained payables of \leqslant 1.9 million but also a repayment obligation from the supplier at the level of the reclaimed input tax, which would then result in a corresponding claim.
+The total amount of the sales tax input deduction in question amounts to \in 3.7 million.
+In view of the existing documentation and information and with the opinions of external experts, ecotel estimates that the risk of an outflow of resources with sales tax as a result of the denial of the input tax deduction at considerably under 50%.